stackql/stackql-registry-docs/docs/google-docs/providers/google/file/index.md

 image: /img/providers/google/stackql-google-provider-featured-image.png
 ---

-The Cloud Filestore API Is Used For Creating And Managing Cloud File Servers.
+The Cloud Filestore API is used for creating and managing cloud file servers.

 :::info Service Summary